bhoraskar/bhoraskar.github.io/covid.md

 ---
 layout: default
-title: What should I do during the Pandemic
+title: What should I do during the Pandemic?
 ---

 - First and foremost: Do not panic
-- Follow Covid behavior, which has been told repeatedly Viz.
+- Follow Covid behaviors, which has been told repeatedly, i.e.
   - Social Distancing
-  - Avoid unnecessary outing
+  - Avoid unnecessary outings
-  - Mask
+  - Wear a mask
-  - Frequent had wash with soap and water
+  - Frequent hand wash with soap and water

 ## Am I suffering from Corona?

-- Body ache, weakness + mild fever are earliest symptoms
+- Body ache, weakness + mild fever are the earliest symptoms
-- Cough and cold
+- However, a mild body ache, lasting for 2-3 hours disappearing by itself is likely due to fatigue, or a non-covid viral fever
-- Some also have diarrhoea
+- Other symptoms are cough, cold, and some also have diarrhoea
-- If these persist beyond 3 days and/or associated with fever &gt; 100 F get RT PCR done
+- If these persist beyond 3 days and/or associated with fever &gt; 100&deg;F get RT PCR covid test done

-## Why not Immediately?

-- Mild body ache, lasting for 2-3 hours disappearing by itself is more likely to be due to non Covid viral fever
-- If you test very early it may not come positive despite having disease.
+- It is imporant to wait 3 days, because if you test very early it may not come positive despite having the disease

-## During Home isolation
+## I am Covid positive!
+What now?

-- Contact physician and start medication
+- Contact a physician and start medication, per their advice
+- Isolate at home
+- Get a pulse oximeter and thermometer to monitor your condition at home (per your doctor's advice)

+## During home isolation

 - Rest
-- Monitor and record Pulse/Temperature/SPO2 every 4 hours
+- Monitor and record Pulse/Temperature/Oxygen level every 4 hours
 - Steam inhalation

-Monitoring is very important because in some people especially young even SPO2 falls patient feels comfortable
+Monitoring is very important because in some people, especially young people, oxygen level could be dropping even if the patient feels comfortable

-Contact doctor if:
+Contact a doctor if:

-- Fever persist &gt;100 degree F
+- Fever persists &gt;100 degree F
 - Breathing difficulty
-- SPO2 &lt; 94%
+- Oxygen level (SPO2) falls below 94%

-## Extreme Covid Behavior
-- Panic with minimum symptoms
-- I am young my symptoms are mild
-- Collecting and Hoarding medicines
-- My parents/beloved will worry
-- Getting admitted in hospital because I can afford

-More than 90 % patients recover well with timely treatment

-## If someone is Covid positive in house
+## If someone is Covid positive in the house

-- Keep him well isolated
+- Keep them well isolated
 - Do not share his/her toilet
-- If only toilet in house do not use for 20 minutes after the positive person uses it
+- If only toilet in the house do not use for 20 minutes after the positive person uses it
-- Wear mask always
+- Always wear a mask
 - Other members of household should be watchful about symptoms in themself, and follow protocol as above
 - Even if no symptoms appear for 7-8 days, stay away from others till then

+## Avoid extreme Covid behavior
+Avoid the following
+- Panic with minimum symptoms
+- Collecting and hoarding medicines
+- Getting admitted in hospital because I can afford
+- "I am young my symptoms are mild, I don't need treatment"
+- "My parents/beloved will worry, so I shouldn't tell them about my symptoms"

+Don't take the disease lightly, but don't panic either.
+More than 90% of patients recover well with timely treatment

 ## If I get Covid infection during pregnancy